opf/openproject/docs/release-notes/13-4-0/README.md

 <div class="blog-box-info">

 **Already using the user-generated GitLab plugin?** With OpenProject 13.4, the existing plugin will be replaced by the new integration.
-We recommend removing the plugin and replacing it with the GitLab integration.
+We recommend removing the plugin module folder and bundler references before upgrading to openproject.
+Your historical dataset will remain unaffected within OpenProject as there were no changes to the data model.

+Before upgrading, please do the following:

+1. Remove traces of the gitlab integration in your **Gemfile.lock** and **Gemfile.modules** See [btey/openproject-gitlab-integration#configuration](https://github.com/btey/openproject-gitlab-integration?tab=readme-ov-file#configuration)
+2. Remove the module code traces of the gitlab integration. `rm -rf /path/to/openproject/modules/gitlab_integration`

 </div>